 There are 7 national Greek organizations at Huntingdon College: 3 for men and 4 for women.
-Greek organizations operate under the general supervision of the Office of Student Affairs, Panhellenic Council, Interfraternity Council, and chapter advisers.
+Greek organizations operate under the general supervision of the Office of Student Development, Panhellenic Council, Interfraternity Council, and chapter advisers.
 Membership is by invitation only.
 The purpose of Greek Life is to create a better student experience through greater involvement in co-curricular activities and leadership opportunities at Huntingdon College.
 The mission of Greek Life is to provide an environment that fosters service through civic engagement and community outreach; leadership through campus involvement in other organizations; and scholarship by promoting and rewarding academic excellence.

 The Interfraternity Council (IFC) is the governing body and official representation of the Huntingdon College fraternity system.
 The council assists chapters by regulating policies established by the College, individual national organizations, and the IFC.
 They strive to uphold the mission of Huntingdon College Greek Life by promoting brotherhood among chapters, developing and encouraging leadership, and implementing service and outreach within the community.
 The Huntingdon College Interfraternity Council is comprised of the men from its member fraternities, Lambda Chi Alpha, Sigma Nu, and Sigma Phi Epsilon, and is an affiliate of the Southeastern Interfraternity Conference and North American Interfraternity Conference.

 Greek Honor Societies

 In addition to the Panhellenic and Interfraternity Councils, Huntingdon College Greek Life is also home to two Greek honor societies.